jon-heard/obsidian-inline-scripts-library/lists.sfile.md

 return getListItems($1);
 ```
 __
-hidden - get the items in a list without any formatting.
+hidden - gets the items in a list without any formatting.
 Useful internally (as a sub-shortcut).

 __